 The Benefits of Email Marketing

 Before you start jumping in head-first into your first email marketing adventure, you will probably wonder whether it even makes sense for your business.
-Many website and business owners think they “couldn’t benefit from an email newsletter campaign” or that their target audience simply “does not read promotional emails”.
+Many websites and business owners think they “couldn’t benefit from an email newsletter campaign” or that their target audience simply “does not read promotional emails”.
 That might be true for a micro-portion of overall industries, but generally speaking, you are likely to benefit from running an email marketing campaign.

 The cost of running a newsletter with 5K or 10K people is much lower than its actual benefits and impacts, which you will soon find out in the break-down below.
 So, even if you haven’t run an email newsletter before, it’s high time you start.